-A clever, dark and very grounded sci-fi film, with ‘Children of Men’ director Alfonso Cuaron (Harry Potter and the Prisoner of Azkaban, Gravity, Roma) creates a truly memorable experience.
+An intelligent, dark, and grounded sci-fi film, with ‘Children of Men’ director Alfonso Cuaron (Harry Potter and the Prisoner of Azkaban, Gravity, Roma) crafts a truly memorable experience.
 As the film’s fresh take on the science fiction genre combines some great performances, alongside decent writing and some absolutely incredible cinematography by Emmanuel Lubezki, all alongside many scenes throughout the film being done completely within one single take.

-The film takes place in the year 2027, in a world in which women have somehow become infertile, a former activist (Theo Faron) agrees to help transport a miraculously pregnant woman across a war-ridden country out to a sanctuary at sea in order to save the human-race.
+Plot Summary: In a world in which women have somehow become infertile, former activist: ‘Theo Faron,’ agrees to help transport a miraculously pregnant woman across a war-ridden country out to a sanctuary at sea in order to save the human race…

-Overall, ‘Children of Men’ is an exceptional piece of the sci-fi genre.
+To conclude, ‘Children of Men’ is an exceptional piece of the sci-fi genre.
 Coming off as a very different approach than what you’d usually expect from a film such as this one, the film almost feels like more of an apocalyptic drama at points.
-But with a thought-provoking narrative, some amazing cinematography and a fantastic cast, ‘Children of Men’ truly is a very enjoyable (if not a very bleak) piece of entertainment.
-An 8/10 for me, this film never fails to impress me every-time I revisit it.
+But with a thought-provoking narrative, some amazing cinematography, and a fantastic cast, ‘Children of Men’ truly is a very captivating (if not a very bleak) piece of entertainment, which never fails to impress me every-time I revisit it.
+Final Rating: 8/10.